We’d love you to get in touch. Use our contact form here.

 We helped stop the Government’s plans to sell off our ancient national forests.
 We helped stop plans for a nuclear dump in the Lake District.
 38 Degrees members helped convince the government to sign up to the EU Directive on human trafficking, helping prevent trafficking in the future as well as ensuring victims are properly looked after.
 We forced the Olympic sponsors not to dodge their tax, stopped eBay from selling illegal bee-killing pesticides, and stopped the unpopular hospital closure clause from becoming law.

 Campaigns are chosen by members.
-Members take part in weekly polls to choose which campaigns to prioritise, and vote on individual campaign ideas as well if news stories break suddenly.
+Members take part in polls to choose which campaigns to prioritise, and vote on individual campaign ideas as well if news stories break suddenly.
 38 Degrees members can also suggest campaigns by sharing ideas on the Facebook page, blog, or by tweeting to @38_degrees.
-Staff and volunteers in the 38 Degrees office then work together to identify the issues most important to members.
-You can learn more about the campaign selection process here and see the latest poll results here.
+Staff in the 38 Degrees office then work together to identify the issues most important to members.
+You can learn more about the campaign selection process here.

 Absolutely!
 The best way to suggest a campaign and see what other 38 Degrees members think of the idea is via the 38 Degrees Facebook page.
 This is actively used by members all the time.
 Alternatively, why not tweet your idea to @38_degrees?